cv55n/somachord/README.md

 - xml-js
 - ytdl-core

-setup script installs all needed npm dependencies, but you have to install Node.js and git yourself, if you don't have those already.
+setup script installs all needed `npm` dependencies, but you have to install `node.js` and `git` yourself.

 1. clone the repo: `git clone https://github.com/cv55n/somachord`
 2. run setup script and follow instructions: `npm run setup`
 3. run somachord via `npm start`
 4. done.

+## disclaimer

+this is my passion project, so update scheduele depends solely on my motivation. don't expect any consistency in that.

 ## license